Travelbacon/homeassistant-solax-api-V2/README.md

 ### Please consider this first
+When using Solax energy metering to monitor your household consumption, please note that the Solax Cloud records data in 5-minute intervals.
+As a result, there may be small discrepancies between the values shown in the Solax Cloud and the readings from your official electricity meter regarding consumption from and to the grid.
+However, the solar panel production data is always accurate.
+If precise consumption data is required, we recommend using a P1 meter to read the electricity meter directly.

 For local network connection there is the [SolaX Power](https://www.home-assistant.io/integrations/solax) integration.
 This works via your local network.
 The password for the local webserver can be found under **Backup password** in the [Solax Cloud](www.solaxcloud.com) under WiFi dongle.
 Polling frequency remains at 5 minutes max, and it has no extra data and calculations from the cloud.
 For example the sum of total power from the arrays of your solar pannels.

 ### SolaX cloud for Home assistant
 *Based on version 2 of the API*